Jaludex/TICK-TACK-TOE-FROM-BROKE-STUDENT/README.md

 Clone and 'make' on terminal\n
 - "make" and "make linux": Compiles linux executable
 - "make appimage": Compiles whole Appimage for linux
-- "make win": Compiles for linux
+- "make win": Compiles for windows
 - "make clean": Deletes all the files from compiling, except executables (Run it between compilations)

 ## Special Thanks to...